Research into the world’s strongest biological material

 The hardest material in the world

-Just under two years ago, Bargmann drew international attention to her field of expertise when, together with scientists from the USA, Singapore, Austria, the Netherlands and Germany, she discovered that the teeth of the cup snail are the strongest natural material found on Earth.
-“Whelks can be found all over the world’s oceans,” she explains.
-“They’re about 4x4 cm in size and have tiny teeth that you can’t see with the naked eye.
-These teeth are slightly curved, and they use them to scrape their food off rocks.
-That’s why they have to be so hard.”
-Bargmann and her team are examining the microstructure of these teeth – that is, their precise internal structure – and then applying their findings to other engineering materials.
+Just under two years ago, Bargmann drew international attention to her field of expertise when, together with scientists from the USA, Singapore, Austria, the Netherlands and Germany, she discovered that the teeth of the limpets are the stro ngest natura l material found on Ea r th.
+"Whelks can be found all over the world's oceans," she expla ins. ''They're about 4x4 cm in size and have tiny teeth that

 Photo: Swantje Bargmann

-Research into cup snails began in the UK
+Research into limpets began in the UK

 Auxetic material

-A slightly larger example, and one closer to human experience, is that of a cow’s teat, which has the same auxetic properties.
+A slightly larger example, and one closer to human experience, is that of a cow's teat, which has the same auxetic properties .
 So when the calf suckles, the teat is subjected to tension.
 As the teat widens in the process, the milk can flow unhindered.

 The overriding research principle: the material must be strong and hard